Bullhead City Dentist can Replace All Missing Teeth with Our Implant-Supported Dentures

 If you are missing all of your teeth, an implant-supported full bridge or full denture can replace them.
 Dental implants will replace both your lost natural teeth and some of the roots.

-What are the advantages of implant-supported full bridges and implant-supported dentures
+What are the advantages of implant-supported full bridges and implant-supported dentures over conventional dentures?

 Dental implants provide several advantages over other teeth replacement options.
-In addition to looking and functioning like natural teeth, implant-supported full bridges or dentures are designed to be long lasting.
+In addition to looking and functioning like natural teeth, implant-supported full bridges or dentures are designed to be long-lasting.
 Implant-supported full bridges and dentures also are more comfortable and stable than conventional dentures, allowing you to retain a more natural biting and chewing capacity.

 In addition, because implant-supported full bridges and dentures will replace some of your tooth roots, your bone is better preserved.
 With conventional dentures, the bone that previously surrounded the tooth roots begins to resorb (deteriorate).
 Dental implants integrate with your jawbone, helping to keep the bone healthy and intact.